 The NIH-funded work involves sending nurses and community health workers to households in public housing developments in The Bronx, N.Y., to offer health guidance and assistance.

-Tagged in Campus and Community College of Arts and Science Gallatin School of Individualized Study Silver School of Social Work Leonard N. Stern School of Business Steinhardt School of Culture, Education, and Human Development
+Tagged in Arts and Culture Health and Medicine Law and Policy Engineering, Science and Technology Education and Social Sciences Research Arts and Science College of Nursing Gallatin School of Individualized Study School of Global Public Health School of Law Silver School of Social Work Steinhardt School of Culture, Education, and Human Development Tandon School of Engineering